Safe Kids Week 2018 - Social Media Images

 Add these images to the suggested wording found in our #CrossSAFE Social Media Guide, to help start social media conversations about rail safety!

-Parachute is seeking to build capacity within communities across Canada, to educate Canadians about injury prevention and safe behaviours around railway tracks and property.
-The following materials have been created for the grant recipients of the #CrossSAFE Program Community Grant.
-Use these resources below to plan your next #CrossSAFE event/campaign and build awareness of rail safety in your communities.
+Parachute aims to educate Canadians about injury prevention and safe behaviours around railway tracks and property.
+The following materials were created for the grant recipients of the #CrossSAFE Program Community Grant, but are also free to download by any individuals or organisations.
+Use the resources below to start a rail safety conversation with your family and/or plan your next #CrossSAFE community event or campaign.

-This overview of the #CrossSAFE program will help inform anyone in your network about the project's goals in injury prevention and rail safety awareness
+This overview of the #CrossSAFE program explains the program's goals in injury prevention and rail safety awareness

 Build messaging for your next campaign/event on rail safety using these key #CrossSAFE messages